pmogren/db-ratchet/README.md

 #Usage
 db-ratchet manages a *repository-like* set of directories and files that make up the sources necessary to manage a database. db-ratchet uses a command pattern that users of Mercurial or Git will be familiar with.
-All db-ratchet commands expect to be run form the root of a *repository* directory.
+All db-ratchet commands expect to be run from the root of a *repository* directory.
 Running `ratchet help` will print a list of currently commands supported by db-ratchet.

 ##Getting db-ratchet